Upgrader: Processes

 Upgrading means using fractional distillation and/or chemical treatment to convert bitumen so it can be handled by oil refineries.
-At a minimum, this means reducing its viscosity so that it can be pumped through pipelines (bitumen is 1000x more viscous than light crude oil).
-However this process often also includes separating out heavy fractions and reducing sulfur, nitrogen and metals like nickel and vanadium.
+At a minimum, this means reducing the bitumens viscosity with naphthenic solvents so that it can be pumped through pipelines (bitumen is 1000x more viscous than light crude oil).
+However this process often also includes some kind of cracking process, as well as separating different fractions and reducing sulfur, nitrogen and metals like nickel and vanadium.

+Upgraders typically consists multiple refinery units and have many variations depending on the required product.

+Products of an Upgrader can be: diluted bitumen, synthetic crude oil (SCO), or refined products (gas oils, distillates and naphtha).
+Partial upgrading is also possible, where the heavy and sour bitumen viscosity is improved just enough to reduce or eliminate the diluent needs.